|1. The Daily Schedule

 8. Cell Phones & Smart Devices

-Smart devices shall include smart phones, tablets, ipods and other portable technology with texting and/or internet capability.
+Smart devices shall include smart phones, tablets, iPods and other portable technology with texting and/or internet capability.
 Smart devices and tablets are valuable learning tools and students are encouraged to bring their devices to enhance their learning.
-Use of these devices must conform with the AVRSB acceptable use policy and the Horton High School cellular and smart device policy outlined below.
+Use of these devices must conform with the AVRCE acceptable use policy and the Horton High School cellular and smart device policy outlined below.

-The following is from the policy of the Annapolis Valley Regional School Board:
+The following is from the policy of the AVRCE:

 - Cellular phones may not be used at any time where individual privacy must be protected, such as in washrooms or change rooms.